karafka/karafka/README.md

 - Karafka does **not** require Sidekiq or any other third party software (apart from Kafka itself).
 - Karafka works with Ruby on Rails but it is a standalone framework that can work without it.
 - Karafka has a minimal set of dependencies, so adding it won't be a huge burden for your already existing applications.
-- Karafka process can be executed for a given subset of consumer groups and/or topics, so you can fine tune it depending on your business logic.
+- Karafka processes can be executed for a given subset of consumer groups and/or topics, so you can fine tune it depending on your business logic.

 Karafka based applications can be easily deployed to any type of infrastructure, including those based on: